Getting 4-H Chickens Ready for the Fair

 As the bird grows, touch its wings, feet, and head.
 Be very gentle with the wings because they are very fragile.

 Chickens are flock animals and follow their flock leader.
 For 4-H, the birds need to see you as reliable.
 In turn, you need to meet their basic needs like food and safety.
 Birds need someone they can trust who treats them gently and respectfully.
 In fact, when the flock trusts you, they will follow you around the yard just like you see baby ducks following their mom.
-It’s pretty fun when the birds play Follow the Leader!
+It’s fun when the birds play follow the leader!

 Above all, practice your showmanship!
-Your 4-H Leader and Jr. Leaders will be your best guides and will teach you the ropes for your county or region.
-It will consist of knowing your bird’s body parts and being able to show a judge where each body part is.
-If you have a unique bird, like a Silkie, the judge will be very impressed if you know their bones and skin are black.
+Your 4-H leader and junior leaders will be your best guides and will teach you the ropes for your county or region.
+It will consist of knowing your bird’s body parts and being able to show a judge the location of each body part.
+If you have a rare bird, like a Silkie, the judge will be very impressed if you know that the breed’s bones and skin are black.

-Before a 4-H show, you’ll be expected to dust your birds to ensure they come to fair parasite free.
-Refer to your 4-H Leader, Jr. Leaders, and the Fair Book to learn when that should happen.
+Before a 4-H show, you’ll be expected to dust your birds to ensure they come to fair parasite-free.
+Refer to your 4-H leader, junior leaders, and the Fair Book to learn when that should happen.
 Some areas are very specific.

 In the late afternoon, a couple hours before dusk, bathe your birds.
-This will give the birds time to try while it’s warm and will be closer to bedtime so the birds can relax from all of the excitement.
+This will give the birds the benefit of a warm temperature and will be closer to bedtime so the birds can relax from all the excitement.

-To bathe your birds, I recommend two tall bins that you can’t see through: one for washing and one for rinsing.
-This setup seems to work best for calming birds.
-Try to find tear-free dog shampoo.
-You’ll wash them just like a dog but be careful not to bend any feathers.
-And be sure you clean the barn before you bathe the birds, so they stay clean overnight.
+To bathe your birds, try to use two tall bins: one for washing and one for rinsing.
+Try to use bins that are opaque; bins the birds can’t see through.
+This setup works best for calming birds.
+Use tear-free dog shampoo if available.
+You will wash them just like a dog but be careful not to bend any feathers.
+A clean barn or coop will help ensure the birds stay clean overnight.